 There are many ongoing advances in the context of radiation therapy delivery for patients with primary soft tissue sarcoma of the extremity/trunk with emerging practice-changing clinical research and new treatment options, some of which are not yet standard of care.

-The purpose of this presentation is to review characteristic multimodality imaging features of soft tissue sarcoma (STS), discuss MRI imaging protocols, identify imaging features of STS that may allow for a specific diagnosis or narrow the differential diagnosis, cover potential imaging pitfalls,
+This presentation reviews characteristic multimodality imaging features of soft tissue sarcoma (STS), discusses MRI imaging protocols, identifies imaging features of STS that may allow for a specific diagnosis or narrow the differential diagnosis, covers potential imaging pitfalls, and discusses

 Pages